datanav/docs/technical/superoffice-powerofficego.rst

      - Name
      - "string"
    * - OrgNr
-     - OrganizationNumber (Dependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCode)
+     - OrganizationNumber (Dependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCode)
      - "string"
    * - Phones.Value
      - Number